Rugby-England close on quarter-finals with 34-12 win over Japan | Sports-Games

 Rugby-England close on quarter-finals with 34-12 win over Japan

-These late kick-offs are dead greasy but we got there in the end."
-Japan had won only one of their last nine games coming into the World Cup over 15 months but, buoyed by their opening win over Chile, in the first half they looked to have rediscovered much of the speed and energy that so memorably carried them to the quarter-finals four years ago.
+Japan coach Jamie Joseph was happy with the pressure his side initially delivered but said England handled it well as his team's remarkable run of seven successive pool wins came to an end.
+"We have to learn from that and the next two games (against Samoa and Argentina) will be about converting from that pressure if we are to make the quarter-finals," he said.

 A bizarre second-half try helped England overcome a ragged first half and eventually overwhelm Japan 34-12 on Sunday, earning themselves a bonus-point victory and planting one foot firmly in the World Cup quarter-finals.
-With the game poised at 13-12, England captain Courtney Lawes cantered in for a try as the Japanese players stopped and watched, expecting to hear the referee's whistle for a knock-on after the ball had deflected off the head of prop Joe Marler.
+With the game poised at 13-12, England captain Courtney Lawes cantered in for a try as the Japanese players stopped, expecting to hear the referee's whistle for a knock-on.
+However, the ball had deflected off the considerable head of prop Joe Marler and the try stood.

-That turned the tide as England ran in four tries in all with Lewis Ludlam, Freddie Steward and Joe Marchant also on the scoresheet and George Ford again superb off the tee.
-For the first 50 minutes though England had looked devoid of ideas, routinely kicking away possession, making way too many errors and some inexplicable decisions, and they were even booed by their own fans at one point.
+That turned the tide as England ran in four tries in all - having scored only five in their previous five matches - with George Ford again superb off the tee.
+For the first 50 minutes though England had looked devoid of ideas, routinely kicking away possession, making way too many errors and some inexplicable decisions, and they were even booed by their own frustrated fans at one point.

-They finished strongly, however, and top the Pool D standings with nine points.
+They finished in total command, however, and top the Pool D standings with nine points.
 Japan and Samoa have five, with Argentina and Chile pointless.
 England face Chile next weekend then have a two-week break before their final game against Samoa with a quarter-final against either Wales, Fiji or Australia looming.

+"We knew we would get the rewards if we kept doing the right things," said England coach Steve Borthwick.
+"The players have got to find a way to get the result.
+You saw a Japan team who kicked the ball 37 times, which tells you a lot about the conditions tonight."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)